proflamyt/300days-of-hacking/Day1/README.md

-Questions can be asked on the discord channel
+## PS: Questions can be asked on the discord channel